Salomón Hakim: Career and normal-pressure hydrocephalus

 During his Research fellowship, Dr. Hakim performed autopsies of Alzheimer Disease patients and with other degenerative diseases of the central nervous system (CNS).
 He noted that the majority of the cases their brain ventricles were enlarged without destruction of the brain cortex.
 However, nobody was able to explain the reason why, which led Hakim's curiosity to research more back in Colombia.
-In 1957, he finally realized that these patients suffered from what is now known as normal pressure hydrocephalus (NPH) after finding a 16-year-old live patient with this condition.
+In 1957, he finally realized that these patients had what is now known as normal pressure hydrocephalus (NPH) after finding a 16-year-old live patient with this condition.
 He published his work in 1964 and called Dr. Raymond Adams to share his discovery, but Adams rejected his idea.
 Months later, a US consular employee in Colombia suffering from the same condition came to his practice.
 Hakim proposed to treat him by taking some cerebrospinal fluid (CSF) as he had treated the young patient.
 But skeptically, the family rejected it and wanted to go back to the United States for treatment.
 Hakim, convinced that nobody would be able to treat her there, decided to fly with them.
 At the Massachusetts General Hospital, he treated the patient, who had a sudden incredible improvement.
 After seeing this, Dr. Adams got interested in Hakim's work and published Dr. Hakim's discovery, taking some of the credit for this amazing finding.
 This concept of NPH opened the door to other research including the treatment of dementia in the elderly.
 Hakim continued working on NPH and for many years he has researched the mechanics of the intracranial cavity and CSF.

 Unidirectional valve

 The first valve to treat hydrocephalus was introduced in 1949 by Spitz, but this valve had several disadvantages which sometimes risked the patient's life.
 Knowing this and working in his home shop in Bogotá, Hakim improved and developed a unidirectional valve with the capacity to regulate the CSF pressure by adding a spring pressure control in a stainless steel cone and synthetic ruby ball.
 This valve was much safer, and it was introduced to the medical community in 1966.
-Despite of all medical advances, all modern valves are built based on his invention.
+Despite all medical advances, all modern valves are built based on his invention.
 He holds more than 28 United States patents for his various inventions.
 Nowadays, following his father steps, Carlos, Hakim's eldest son, has continued his father's research in neurosurgery and engineering.
 Carlos, with the collaboration of his father, has recently developed a programmable and adjustable (through the skin) valve which may prevent ventricular collapse when the pressure of the CSF is too low.
 Today, the valve is marketed under the name Codman Hakim valve, acquired by Integra LifeSciences in 2017.